-Why is this resource required for this action?: This resource is needed train students to meet course and program
+Why is this resource required for this action?: This resource is needed to train students to prune medium to large trees using industry standard procedures.
+The saw will be replacing an older model saw that it's no longer safe to use.